HAT Modelling and Economic Predictions for Policy (HAT MEPP)

-Human African Trypanosomiasis Modelling and Economic Predictions for Policy (HAT MEPP) is a research project started in 2018, funded by the Bill and Melinda Gates Foundation (BMGF), to support global efforts to eliminate gambiense Human African Trypanosomiasis (gHAT or sleeping sickness).
+Human African Trypanosomiasis Modelling and Economic Predictions for Policy (HAT MEPP) is a research project started in 2018, funded by the Bill & Melinda Gates Foundation, to support global efforts to eliminate gambiense Human African Trypanosomiasis (gHAT or sleeping sickness).
 Sleeping sickness is a tropical disease found in West and Central Africa, transmitted to humans by tsetse (biting flies), that is typically fatal without treatment.
 To date, interventions have reduced sleeping sickness cases to historically low levels and the World Health Organisation (WHO) has set a goal to eliminate transmission of the infection by 2030.

 The purpose of the HAT MEPP project is to provide novel, quantitative evidence to support gHAT control and elimination by carrying out complex modelling.
 The results will help identify where intensified interventions are needed (especially small administrative regions within countries) to achieve elimination of transmission (EOT) and support planning of optimum intervention strategies, including cost considerations in conjunction with disease burden estimates.
 The HAT MEPP project combines the research expertise of mathematical modellers, health economists, epidemiologists and a software developer.

 To provide decision support to national programmes in Democratic Republic of Congo, Chad, Cote d’lvoire, Guinea and Uganda regarding intervention strategies and cost effectiveness, taking into account resource constraints.

-To deliver an elimination investment case (EIC) for the Bill and Melinda Gates Foundation (BMGF) to understand the feasibility and associated costs of elimination of transmission of gHAT.
+To deliver an elimination investment case (EIC) for the Bill & Melinda Gates Foundation to understand the feasibility and associated costs of elimination of transmission of gHAT.